cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 How do you test changes that potentially affect a multitude of services built from it?
 While unit tests are the primary means of checking code changes during development, it is important to also run integration tests early on.
-They help making sure that services start up and interact with each other as expected.
+They help make sure that services start up and interact with each other as expected.

 [Docker](https://www.docker.com/) is a convenient way of automating the build and deployment process.
 What's more, it is not restricted to continuous